|Nutritional Guidelines (per serving)|

 If you love chocolate, you'll love these double-chocolate muffins.
 Made with cocoa powder and semi-sweet chocolate chips, they'll satisfy even the most serious chocoholics.
-The key to these chocolate muffins is, after we fold the chocolate chips into the batter and fill up the muffin pan, we sprinkle additional chocolate chips on top before baking.
+The key is is sprinkling additional chocolate chips on top before baking.

 Muffins are actually a form of quick bread, meaning that they have a bread-like texture but are made without yeast.
-Yeast, of course, is the "secret" to leavening in traditional bread.
 Baking powder is the secret to making quick bread rise.
-Baking powder has only been available commercially since 1857, but quick bread and cakes have made it an absolutely indispensable pantry staple.
+It has only been available commercially since 1857, but quick bread and cakes have made it an indispensable pantry staple.

 - 3/4 cup cocoa powder